 The selected peer tutors are:

-Every fresher has been assigned to one of these tutors and has been informed via email.
+Every fresher will be assigned to one of these tutors and informed via email.